-Corporate team building days can be fun and when three friends: Jim, Mike and Tony are told this year’s event would be the Dead Heat, where they would be chased by aspiring actors of mixed talent pretending to be zombies, they thought it would be a laugh and worth it for a day out of the office.
+Corporate team building days can be fun and when three friends: Jim, Mike and Tony are told this year’s event would be the Dead Heat, a novelty fun run where they would be chased by aspiring actors of mixed talent pretending to be zombies, they thought it would be a laugh and worth it for a day out of the office.

 But this day off soon turns sour as nobody – not even the organisers – realise that real zombies have gate-crashed the party, and it’s not the after-event barbecue and free beer they want.

 Unable to tell the difference between the hammy acting of amateur thesps and real rotting corpses looking to snack on human flesh after hundreds of years of slumber, the three friends must escape the island and definitely, definitely not end up killing any actors on the way.

 A collection of short stories bringing together 15 years of an amateur writing career.
 Ten stories, eight of which appeared on the Elfwood website, one of which was once voted amongst the best within the Wyverns library.
 Inside you will find: